Easily and securely share your banking information with organisations that you trust.

 Check the updated List of Accounts, to see which account products are currently eligible for Open Banking.

 On 1 October 2020 RAMS commenced data sharing for product reference data via our public Open Banking Product API.
-The number of products available for product reference data sharing expanded on 1 February 2021 and will expand again on 1 July 2021, in line with the Government’s phased implementation of the Open Banking regulations.
+The number of products available for product reference data sharing expanded on 1 February 2021 and again on 1 July 2021, in line with the Government’s phased implementation of the Open Banking regulations.
 Product reference data can be used by third parties to make comparisons of products and prices across the market.

-On 1 July 2021 RAMS will commence consumer data sharing, allowing eligible customers to share their data for in-scope products with Accredited Data Recipients (ADRs).
+On 1 July 2021 RAMS commenced consumer data sharing, allowing eligible customers to share their data for in-scope products with Accredited Data Recipients (ADRs).
 The products and data available for consumer data sharing will continue to expand in line with the phased implementation of the Open Banking regulations.
 Consumer data sharing gives consumers greater access to and control over their data and may improve consumers’ ability to compare and switch between products and services.

 Why is Open Banking good for customers?